dalibo/emaj/docs/en/rollbackDetails.rst

 Application Triggers Management
 -------------------------------

 Triggers belonging to tables to roll back that are not E-Maj triggers are temporarily disabled during the operation.
-However, this default behavior can be adjusted when :ref:`assigning a table<assign_table_sequence>` to a table group or :ref:`importing a table group configuration<import_groups_conf>`, by defining a trigger as "not to be disabled at rollback time".
+However, this default behavior can be adjusted when :ref:`assigning a table<assign_table>` to a table group or :ref:`importing a table group configuration<import_groups_conf>`, by defining a trigger as "not to be disabled at rollback time".

 The technical way to disable or not disable the application triggers depends on the *session_replication_role* parameter value set for each table to roll back.